Everyone's favorite serial killer is returning to TV -- here's what fans need to know about 'Dexter: New Blood.'

 In anticipation of the exciting revival, we're answering all your questions and breaking down everything you need to know about Dexter's big return.

 How many episodes will there be?
 Showtime has picked the revival up for 10 episodes.
-It's unclear if the limited series could lead to further revival seasons.
+It's unclear if the limited series could lead to future seasons.

 Who is behind the new series?
-The revival will reunite Hall with Clyde Phillips, who previously served as the showrunner -- as well as writer and executive producer -- on the original series during seasons 2 through 4, during which time the show was nominated for 18 Emmy Awards.
+The revival will reunite Hall with Clyde Phillips, who previously served as the showrunner -- as well as writer and executive producer -- on the original series during seasons 2 through 4, during which time the show was nominated for 18 Emmys.